Race, Space, and the Law

 Banking on the Body: The Market in Blood, Milk, and Sperm in Modern America

-Swanson, a legal historian argues a return to the history of body banks is necessary to understand the dichotomy in thinking about body parts and concepts of "gifting," and "donation" Swanson argues that the term "bank" is at the origins of the transformation of the body into a source of harvestable property.
+Swanson, a legal historian, argues that a return to the history of body banks is necessary to understand the dichotomy in thinking about body parts and concepts of "gifting," and "donation."
+Swanson argues that the term "bank" is at the origins of the transformation of the body into a source of harvestable property.
 Management of body parts (sperm, eggs, milk, hair, blood, organs, tissues etc) took several forms: local, federal, civic, non-profit and for profit, economic, and legal.
 Local management often took the form of independent, non-profit centers that worked with local hospitals to supply blood that had been donated by community members.
 Federal management became a contested possibility as the American Medical Association and the American Association of Blood Banks (AABB) disputed the profit/not-for-profit management model of blood banks with the American Red Cross.
-Swanson offers insight into the history of medicine, science and technology and highlights the role of race, gender and sexuality during the AIDS crisis and enhanced screening techniques.
-From an architectural standpoint, the book briefly alludes to medical architecture and hospital design by highlighting spaces like anatomical museums, laboratories and banks themselves.
+Swanson offers insight into the history of medicine, science, and technology and highlights the role of race, gender, and sexuality during the AIDS crisis and subsequent enhanced screening techniques.
+From an architectural standpoint, the book briefly alludes to medical architecture and hospital design by highlighting spaces like anatomical museums, laboratories, and the banks themselves.

 Federal Fathers and Mothers: A Social History of the United States Indian Service

-The early paternalistic vision of the Indian Service is contextualized through Cahill’s framing of the Indian assimilation policy as a new experiment in social programming.
+In this book, the early paternalistic vision of the Indian Service is contextualized through Cahill’s framing of the Indian assimilation policy as a new experiment in social programming.
 She argues that the intensive mobilization of state resources, particularly in the American West, was seen to “honorably satisfy the nation’s obligations in the spirit of the law rather than fulfilling them according to the letter of the law.”
-Cahill traces policies surrounding land tenure, education and citizenship and argues that these were deeply intertwined during both, the first and second phases of assimilation in the United States.
+Cahill traces policies surrounding land tenure, education, and citizenship and argues that these were deeply intertwined during both the first and second phases of assimilation in the United States.

 Cahill traces personnel files and asserts that the government deployed the strategy of "intimate colonialism" to encourage assimilation of Native Americans through intermarriage (interracial and intertribal mingling) despite prevailing miscegenation laws.
-This focus insight into the state’s views on legal marriage, which as an institution bears a particular gendered relationship to property, dependency and inheritance.
+This focus provides insight into the state’s views on legal marriage, which as an institution bears a particularly gendered relationship to property, dependency, and inheritance.